takahiroaoki/fullstack-sample/README.md

 $ mvn spring-boot:run
 ```

-Then get access to the demo page (http://localhost:8080/demo/sample)
+Then get access to the sample page (http://localhost:8080/demo/sample)

 ## Architecture